Invaders violate ceasefire in eastern Ukraine eight times

 Censor.NET reports referring to the JFO press centre Facebook page.

-The Ukrainian side of the Joint Control and Coordination Center (JCCC) informed the OSCE representatives about the violations by the armed formations of the Russian Federation.
+As of 7 a.m. on May 26, two ceasefire violations were reported.
+A Ukrainian defender was wounded in the enemy shelling.
+The soldier was promptly given first aid and taken to a medical facility.

-As of 7 a.m. on May 12, no ceasefire violations were reported.
+The Ukrainian side of the JCCC informed the OSCE SMM about the actions by the armed formations of the Russian Federation.